bassam-h20/morse-encode-decode/README.md

 * And then gives the user the option to (E) encode or (D) decode, and enter the characters accordingly

+### Task 2 was to implement the two functions mentioned and make sure they work properly, and that can be seen through the image below

 ###### as shown in the picture in order to create spaces the "/" character must be inserted when decoding
 ![user option](./terminal-output.png)